terryjbates/Football_Manager_YouTube_API_Analysis/README.md

 ---
 ## 7. Next Steps

+To further expand on the insights gained from this project and explore untapped areas of analysis, the following next steps are proposed:

+#### Machine Learning Classification
+This analysis relied on domain-specific knowledge, direct knowledge of individual content creator brand's and information, and personal judgement.
+An interesting exercise would be training a supervised machine learning model to programmatically assess if a YouTube video was a "Football Manager" video or not.
+Features would include title, description text, tags, even assessing the thumbnail imagery, and classify if a video is a "Football Manager" video or not.
+This would alleviate manual asessment and decrease the toil in data acquisition process.

+Clustering analysis techniques run against data for various Football Manager-related channels may uncover similar video content based on quantitative data instead of qualitative judgments made by analysts.
+Once similar videos are isolated, based upon categorization by content creator, it may be possible to discover overlapping sets of content types and user bases.

+#### Sentiment Analysis of Video Comments
+Analyze the sentiment behind viewer comments to uncover responses and their correlation with specific video categories or creators.
+Assess if particular percentages of positive or negative sentiment in video comments are correlated with video engagment, result in increased sponsored product sales, or result in channel "conversion" (new subscriber).

+#### Tie In Cross-Platform Audience Behavior
+Compare YouTube engagement metrics with other platforms like Twitch or TikTok to understand cross-platform audience overlaps and preferences.
+Explore if similar patterns of growth, content type, and seasonality, mirror or diverge as compared to the YouTube platform.

+#### Measure Viewer Retention and Drop-Off Points
+Viewer "churn" can _only_ be assessed by individual content creators, as that data is not made public in the YouTube Data API.
+If internal classification o content was possible, creators could investigate viewer retention rates across video categories, identify where an when audiences lose interest in channel offererings, and isolate potential improvements in content delivery.

+#### Integrate Impact of Out-of-Game Events
+Football Manager players are playing a simulation of the real-world Football ecosystem.
+There may be scandals, events, competition rules changes, and so on, playing a role in what sorts of content are desired on the YouTube platform.
+The emergence of an exciting new footballing talent, a World Cup, clubs relegated due to financial mismanagement, are  events with high content creation potential.
+Collecting a stream of such events and overlaying the timeline of this data with YouTube engagement metrics may provide interesting insights as to what sorts of content viewers may have interest in.

 ---

 # Repository Structure
 * `data/`: Contains raw YouTube video data and spreadsheets.
 * `notebooks/`: Jupyter notebooks with all analysis and code.
 * `images/`: Visualization outputs used in this README.md.
+* `requirements.txt`: List of Python dependencies used in the [analysis notebook](./notebooks/Football_Manager_Content_on_Youtube.ipynb).
 * `README.md`: This document.